MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 When you configure Platform SSO with the **Password** authentication method, users sign in to the device with their Microsoft Entra ID user account instead of their local account password.

-Enables SSO across apps that use Microsoft Entra ID for authentication.
+This option enables SSO across apps that use Microsoft Entra ID for authentication.

 With the **Password** authentication method:

 - The Microsoft Entra ID password​ replaces the local account password, and the two passwords are kept in sync.

   > [!NOTE]
   > The local account machine password isn't completely removed from the device.
 This behavior is by design due to Apple's FileVault disk encryption, which uses the local password as the unlock key.

 - The local account username isn't changed and stays as-is.
 - End users can use Touch ID to sign in to the device.
 - There are fewer passwords for users and admins to remember and manage.​